 The STP plan does not contain detailed information on how it will achieve its stated aims and eliminate the deficit.

-In June 2017 the HSJ reported on discussions between NHS Improvement and NHS England on what certain STP areas will be required to do to enable them to spend less money and remain within a budget known as a 'control total' for 2017/18.
+In June 2017 the HSJ reported on discussions between NHS Improvement and NHS England on what certain over-spending CCG areas will be required to do to enable them to spend less money and remain within a budget known as a 'control total' for 2017/18.
 The target areas include Staffordshire.
 The measures under discussion include the following: